david-vanderson/dvui/readme-accessibility.md

 ```

 #### Labeling
 Labellng is one of the most important things you can do to make your appliction more accessible.
-Widgets can be labelled by setting the `.label` option for any widget.
-Labels should give the screen reader enough context for a widget so the user csn know what that widget is for.
+Widgets can be labelled by setting the `.label` via options.
+Labels should give the screen reader enough context to determine that widget's function.

-For example, if a user moves focus to a text entry, the text box should be labeeled with it's purpose.
+For example, if a user moves focus to a text entry, the text box should be labeled with its purpose.
 Typically, this will the contents of the label widget preceding the text entry.

 DVUI offers the following labeling options:
    * text - set label directly